kr4g/Klotho/README.md

 The `AlloPy` Python package is composed of five modules ruled by the five dæmons of music composition and synthesis:  *Chronos, Tonos, Topos, Aikous,* and *Skora*.

-Each of the five modules contains a base module named after itself as well as various other submodules that specialize in some aspect of their general domain (e.g., `Tonos` contains a base module `tonos.py` with basic pitch/frequency tools as well as other submodules, such as `scales.py`, dedicated to specific pitch- and frequency-based operations).
+Each of the five modules contains a base module named after itself as well as various other submodules that specialize in some aspect of their general domain (e.g., `Tonos` contains a base module `tonos.py` with basic pitch/frequency tools as well as other submodules, such as `scales.py`).

 #### The `AlloPy` Creation Myth:  The Five Dæmons